AsymLabs/realpath-lib/README.md

 There are number of beneficial features:

-* **Bash 4+** and only one dependency, the Posix&reg; standard **ls**!
+* **Bash 4+** and only one dependency, the Posix&reg; standard **ls**.
-* Almost complete portability across Unix systems, Mac (and Windows?)!
+* Almost complete portability across Unix systems, Mac (and Windows?).
-* Emulation of **readlink -f** (without readlink!) by default!
+* Emulation of **readlink -f** (without readlink!) by default.
-* No need for external dependencies basename, dirname and readlink!
+* No need for external dependencies basename, dirname or readlink.
-* Diagnostic investigation of symlinks, circular references, and chains!
+* Diagnostic investigation of symlinks, circular references, and chains.
-* **set_strict**, ensuring targets are regular, not broken and exist!
+* **set_strict**, ensuring targets are regular, not broken and exist.
-* **set_logical**, for efficient determination of logical absolute paths!
+* **set_logical**, for efficient determination of logical absolute paths.
-* Test scripts to assess platform compatabiity and readlink emulation!
+* Test scripts to assess platform compatabiity and readlink emulation.
-* Robust design approach with minimal side effects and exceptions thrown!
+* Robust design approach, minimal side effects with custom environments.
+* Exception system that throws exit status and suggests solutions.
-* Compact, efficient source that is well commented and easy to maintain!
+* Compact, efficient source that is well commented and easy to maintain.
-* Free and open source, under the liberal terms of the **MIT license**!
+* Free and open source, under the liberal terms of the **MIT license**.

 The path argument can be provided as a local file name, relative path or an absolute path.
 It permits symlinks to be resolved by default by emulating